shortstheory/dtn-unetstack/README.md

 For now, we trust the Link to take care of notifications and the resending of payloads.
 The DTNLink will subscribe to these topics to mark PDUs ready for deletion.
 At the moment, we will only choose to send messages on the first Link supporting reliability we can find.

-**Short circuit transmissions:** In the case of single-hop messages, we do not need to send any metadata along with the DatagramReq, for the message is sent straight to the App on receiving the DatagramNtf from the RL.
+**Short circuit forwarding:** In the case of single-hop messages, we do not need to send any metadata along with the DatagramReq, for the message is sent straight to the App on receiving the DatagramNtf from the RL.
 Therefore, we do not have to encode the data in a PDU - we can just resend the DatagramReq which we receive from the App.
+The DtnPduMetadata has the fields which we need for populating a new DatagramReq for forwarding.
+We keep the protocol number of the original DatagramReq so it's acted upon directly by the App, bypassing the receiver's DTNLink entirely.

-A multi-hop message on the penultimate node in its route will be treated as a single-hop message by that node and will be subject to the single-hop short circuit treatment.
+**NOTE:** Once we can pre-emptively figure out whether a message is on a multi-hop or a single-hop path, a multi-hop message on the penultimate node in its route will be treated as a single-hop message by that node and will be subject to the single-hop short circuit treatment.

 **Multi-hop transmissions:** Multi-hop messages will need to *at least* maintain the metadata about the TTL of the message so it can be tracked on each node in the network.
 For this, we will have to encode the data from the DatagramReq sent by the App in a PDU.